jvprosser/cluster-setup/test2.md

     `for h in `cat ~pl38360/hosts.txt`; do echo $h; ssh $h sed -i \'3s/.*/server_host= cmhostexample.com/\' /etc/cloudera-scm-agent/config.ini ; done`

   - [ ] Restart CM Agent
 ```
     service cloudera-scm-agent restart
     tail -f /var/log/cloudera-scm-agent/cloudera-scm-agent.log
 ```

   - [ ] CM, go 'Back' to have all the nodes show up in the list of nodes to add

- >     Click 'Currently Managed Hosts' tab
+      Click 'Currently Managed Hosts' tab
- >
- >     Ensure all expected nodes are included in the list.
+      Ensure all expected nodes are included in the list.
- >
- >     Select (place checkmark) on all nodes.
-Click 'Continue'
+      Select (place checkmark) on all nodes.
+Click 'Continue' On the next screen, click 'More Options'

- >
- >     On the next screen, click 'More Options'
- >
- >      - [ ] Add internal CDH parcel repository if needed
+   - [ ] Add internal CDH parcel repository if needed

    - [ ]    Resolve host inspector issues
- >
- >     If THP shows up:
- >
- >     cat /sys/kernel/mm/transparent_hugepage/defrag always madvise [never]   It should indicate [never] which means it's disabled
- >
- >     vi /etc/rc.local You should see these lines: # Begin Hadoop Configuration parameters echo never > /sys/kernel/mm/transparent_hugepage/defrag
- >     TODO: Need to edit scripts with RHEL7 version
- >
- >     echo never >  /sys/kernel/mm/transparent_hugepage/defrag
- >
- >     # End Hadoop Configuration parameters
- >
- >     Update VM Swappiness
- >
- >     echo "vm.swappiness = 1" >> /etc/sysctl.conf
- >     echo 1 > /proc/sys/vm/swappiness
- >
- >     NOTE: Consider running a DNS caching server (or more than one) inside the cluster for performance reasons.
- >
- >     check for multiple host groups. look for differences and resolve if needed.
- >
- >     Check errors then correct then run host inspector again

 ###    4. Assign services to hosts